For many years, Singaporeans were deprived of products offering both safety and reasonable returns.

 When interest rates go up, the market value of the bonds will drop.
 A bond fund manager must be proactive to adjust the portfolio according to the market environment.
 After all, isn’t that what the managers are paid for.

 There is no difference between a pessimist who says, “oh, it’s hopeless, so don’t bother doing anything,” and an optimist who says, “don’t bother doing anything, it’s going to turnout fine anyway.”
 Either way, nothing happenes – Yvon chouinard, founder of Patagonia

 We all know we have to save.
-If you want to sleep well but do not want your money to be eroded by inflation; If you want to understand how bond investment can supplement your existing portfolio, contact me for a complimentary investment review.
+If you want to sleep well but do not want your money to be eroded by inflation; If you want to understand how the bond investment can supplement your existing portfolio, you can request a non-obligatory discovery meeting below.